 The progress phase follows the students from entry into their program of study through approximately 75% of requirements, or near completion.
 During this phase, the aim is to help students get to the point where the end is in sight.
 Pathways to complete program requirements are clear to students as well as the college community.

 As this stage includes the bulk of the student's journey at the college, there are more issues and goals to explore, as well as a much larger focus around the classroom environment, curriculum, and pedagogy.

-Issue 6.
+Foothill needs to ensure that programs are focused, streamlined, and that options for more flexibility and accelerated programs are available for students as well.

 Many programs perpetuate structural racism by failing to educate students in the history and ongoing racism implicit and explicit in their disciplines.